binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 record in such a way that it can't be mistaken for data in the field (nor data in the field being mistaken for a separator).

-As it happens, *IFS* can be set to this value or any other character:
+As it happens, *IFS* can be set to this value:

 {% highlight bash %}
 IFS=$'\037' # ascii unit separator